 Still, I feel like the star of my own bodice-ripper.
 My hair is swept up in a chic roll and I’m rocking a gold-embroidered, square-necked gown a la 1700s.

-I’m participating in Quebec City’s annual New France Festival that aims to recreate life in the raucous French colony during the 17th and 18th centuries.
-Scheduled for August 9 to 13 this year (2017), the festival brings the storied history of one of Canada’s oldest cities alive for kids and adults alike.
+Quebec City’s annual New France Festival that aims to recreate life in the raucous French colony during the 17th and 18th centuries.
+Scheduled for August 1 to 5 this year (2018), the festival brings the storied history of one of Canada’s oldest cities alive for kids and adults alike.

-Visitors pay just $12 ($10 in advance and kids under 12 are free) to visit 10 sites within the 4.6 kilometres of the old city’s fortifications where costumed interpreters and re-enactments offer a vibrant look at life in the French colony.
+Admission prices are reasonable to visit sites within the 4.6 kilometres of the old city’s fortifications where costumed interpreters and re-enactments offer a vibrant look at life in the French colony.
 You can gussy up in historical garb yourself or wear your street clothes to wander craft and food stalls (serving period fare such as gargantuan turkey legs, local cheeses and crepes), visit the military barracks, listen to music or participate in lighthearted competitions (corn eating contest anyone?).

-Among the crowds you’ll find many little girls sporting Disneyesque princess dresses, as well as locals in authentic garb and some 400 costumed actors to pose graciously for photos and interact with festival goers.
+Among the crowds you’ll find many little girls sporting Disneyesque princess dresses, as well as locals in authentic garb and hundreds of costumed actors who pose graciously for photos and interact with festival goers.

 Dressing up is a good way to ensure you’re part of the festivities, rather than on the outside looking in.
 And for me, it’s a chance to rock my inner Outlander.
 I’ve long been a fan of the hit series which takes place in about the same time period.
 My husband and I choose to dress as nobles – really, why wouldn’t you?
 He looks dashing in knee-length wool socks, velvet breaches and a feathered hat.